BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

 </p

 ### Transient Analysis:
-  Once that model file has been included, then after this select the 'tran' analysis in the analysis window and give the 'Start Time', 'Time Step' and 'Stop Time' parameters and save it.
-Then add the outputs which needs to be plotted by selecting the nets from the design.
+  Once that model file has been included, then after this select the 'tran' analysis in the analysis window and give the 'Start Time', 'Time Step' and 'Stop Time' parameters respectively and save it.
+Then add the outputs on the right bottom corner in the expression column which need to be plotted by selecting the nets from the design of testbench of the circuit .

 <p align="center">
   <img src="https://user-images.githubusercontent.com/88899069/155876835-67096a15-2c07-4709-aeb5-467bc68b6619.PNG"></br>
   Fig.13: Analysis
 </p>

-Now, we need to save the testbench state for that Go to "Testbench" on the top left corner and then "click" on it then Go to "Save state", Press "OK" or hit "Enter".
+Now for the simulation purpose we need to first save the state of the testbench after selecting the respected plotted variable.
+So, for that Go to Tectbench on top then click on it , Go to "save state" then click on it .
+All the things have been written by default we just need to click "OK"

 </p>
 <p align="center">